50-State Comparison: Expungement, Sealing & Other Record Relief

 1. Authority for expunging, sealing, or setting aside convictions

 Note: Even if misdemeanor and/or felony relief is generally available, various offenses are generally ineligible.
-Conversely, states categorized as having no court sealing or set-aside may make relief available to limited categories of convictions (e.g., youthful drug convictions, convictions of human trafficking victims) and nearly all authorize sealing of at least some non-conviction records.
+Conversely, states categorized as having no court sealing or set-aside may make relief available to limited categories of convictions (e.g., youthful drug convictions, convictions of human trafficking victims) and nearly all states authorize sealing of at least some non-conviction records.

 |Broader felony & misdemeanor relief